AchiralAchiral

 Private personal memoryOften user-specific preferences or chat contextSearch respects permissions, but personal working memory is not the product centerPrivate notes if the user writes themRequires custom identity and memory designEach teammate has a personal EA with private memory, preferences, work state, and delegated tasks

-Human validationHuman review of AI outputs — not of what the system has stored or remembersSource citation and admin controlsManual editing and governanceDepends on customer implementationAdmins curate core facts and memory quality.
-On paid plans, an assigned Shepherd provides dedicated memory oversight, retrieval tuning, and adoption guidance — a human oversight layer with no equivalent in any other category.
+Human validationHuman review of AI outputs, not of what the system has stored or remembersSource citation and admin controlsManual editing and governanceDepends on customer implementationAdmins can review core facts and memory quality.
+On paid plans, an assigned Shepherd helps with memory oversight, retrieval tuning, and adoption.

 Action readinessTool use and agents where supportedPrimarily find and answerDocumentation, not executionRequires application logic and governanceMemory can become approved workflows, tasks, handoffs, and actions with audit trails